bw2/ExpansionHunter/README.md

 - **New analysis modes**:
   - `--analysis-mode low-mem-streaming` is like `streaming` mode and produces nearly identical output, but uses much less memory.
   - `--analysis-mode optimized-streaming` significantly speeds up analysis of large catalogs (> ~10k loci) by uses simple heuristics to detect which loci are almost certainly homozygous reference, and avoids running the full computationally-expensive genotyping algorithm on them.
 Its memory usage is also low (< 10Gb) and independent of catalog size, similar to `low-mem-streaming` mode.
+- **Integrated read visualizations**: REViewer functionality is now built directly into ExpansionHunter, outputting SVG read pileup images without needing a separate post-processing step (see [VariantCatalog docs](docs/04_VariantCatalogFiles.md))
+  - `--plot-all` generates read visualizations for every locus
+  - `--disable-all-plots` disables all image generation (overrides catalog settings)
+  - `PlotReadVisualization` field in the variant catalog enables conditional image generation based on genotype thresholds (e.g., only visualize when long allele >= 400 repeats)
+- **Consensus allele sequences**: Consensus neucleotide sequences are now reported for each allele.
+This is a simplistic first implementation that simply collapses confidentally-placed reads from the REViewer visualization into a nucleotide sequence.
+Positions not covered by confidentally-placed reads are reported as N's.
+Insertions and deletions within reads are not incorporated into the consensus sequence.
+- **Per-allele quality metrics**: New `AlleleQualityMetrics` in JSON output provides detailed quality information for each allele (see [AlleleQualityMetrics docs](docs/07_AlleleQualityMetrics.md))
+  - Metrics include QD (quality by depth), strand bias, flank depth, insertion/deletion rates, and more
+  - `--disable-quality-metrics` disables quality metrics computation if not needed
 - **Misc. new convenience features and options**:
   - supports gzip-compressed input catalogs, and provides a `-z` option to compress the output files
   - `--start-with`, `--n-loci`, and `--sort-catalog-by` options allow processing a fixed number of loci from the input catalog